jannathshaik123/Connect4/README.md

 1. Clone this repository.
 2. Open a terminal in the project directory.
-3. Compile and run the program using your preferred Java compiler (e.g., `javac ConnectFour.java` and then `java ConnectFour`).
+3. Compile and run the program using your preferred Java compiler (e.g., `javac Connect4.java` and then `java Connect4`).

 **Note:** This is a basic implementation and may not include features like AI opponents or a graphical interface.